THE OVERWHELMING START?

 Brushes are the next supply on our list.
 If you want to invest in a good quality set of brushes – I highly recommend snatching up Silver Black Velvet Brush Set – from Susan Louise Moyer.
 This set includes 3 round brushes – sizes 12, 8, & 4.
 What makes these brushes better than your basic craft brushes is that they are made with a mix of natural squirrel hair plus synthetic hair – making them great at absorbing paint as well as water.

-This next supply isn’t mentioned often by watercolorists – but for me personally I couldn’t live without it – and that is a Mixing Tray!
+This next supply isn’t mentioned often by watercolorists – but for me personally, I couldn’t live without it – and that is a Mixing Tray!
 Since watercolor is all about mixing paint to water ratios and getting those precise balances – I use a ceramic or porcelain mixing tray.
 Why use ceramic or porcelain?
 Well, the key is in the pooling or your paint.
 If you have ever mixed paints on a plastic or even a metal palette – you problem have noticed your paint separating into little beads or droplets.
 This is BAD.
 Why?
-Because it prevents us from gaging how much paint we have mixed as well as our paint to water ratio.
+Because it prevents us from gauging how much paint we have mixed as well as our paint to water ratio.
 Instead – we need to mix our colors in pools.
-Ceramic and or porcelain is great for this!
-Hence the reason having a mixing tray.
-Personally – I picked up a small ceramic plate from world market to use as my mixing tray – but feel free to use a plate from the dollar store or a thrift shop.
+Ceramic and or porcelain are great for this!
+Hence the reason for having a mixing tray.
+Personally – I picked up a small ceramic plate from the World Market store to use as my mixing tray – but feel free to use a plate from the dollar store or a thrift shop.
 You just want something that is smooth and white to use as a mixing surface.

 MY PAINT COLOR & BRAND SUGGESTIONS – COMING SOON